open-cli-tools/concurrently/docs/cli/shortcuts.md

 # Command Shortcuts

-Package managers that execute scripts from a `package.json` file can be shortened when in concurrently.<br/>
+Package managers that execute scripts from a `package.json` or `deno.json` file can be shortened when in concurrently.<br/>
 The following are supported:

 | Syntax          | Expands to            |